 Petrol Lawn Mowers

 - Petrol has been left in the tank for a long time - A petrol mower can have issues if the fuel has been left in the tank over winter.
 Old and stale fuel is the most common cause for not starting after long periods of time.
-This means when spring comes around, it just won’t ignite and could potentially damage your engine.

 - Check the air filter - Air filters can get clogged quite easily which can harm the efficiency of your machine.
 A clogged air filter can also mean a carbon build up after repeated use, which can lead to damaging your spark plugs.
 It can also disturb the airflow going into the engine as if the engine cannot get enough oxygen it will struggle to ignite, which can affect the efficiency further down the line.